Hindmarsh Island bridge controversy: Indigenous heritage

-The Ngarrindjeri are one of the 30–40 clan-groups (lakinyeri) that inhabited South Australia at the time of white settlement.
-Originally numbering around 6,000 members, they are the only tribe in Australia whose land lay within 100 km of a capital city to have survived as a distinct people as recognised in the 2002 Kungun Ngarrindjeri Yunnan Agreement.
+The Ngarrindjeri are one of the 30–40 clan-groups (lakinyeri) that inhabited the colony of South Australia at the time of white settlement.
+Originally numbering around 6,000 members, they are the only tribe in Australia whose land lay within 100 km of a capital city to have survived as a distinct people, as recognised in the 2002 Kungun Ngarrindjeri Yunnan Agreement.

 In April 1990, the State Minister for Environment and Planning wrote to the Chapmans granting them planning permission for the bridge to Hindmarsh Island and the extensions to their marina.
 The estimated cost of the bridge was around $6 million which was considerably more than the estimated value of the marina once completed.
 The planning permission was subject to a number of conditions, including the requirements for consultation with "relevant Aboriginal representative bodies" such as Ngarrendjeri Elders, the Raukkan Community Council, the Ngarrendjeri Lands and Progress Association, and the Lower Murray Heritage Committee.

-This was to become an issue in 1994 as the Chapmans had clearly not met these requirements.
+This was to become an issue in 1994, as the Chapmans had clearly not met these requirements.
 Although the Chapmans had done several environmental impact studies, submitted plans that included the bridge to the Raukkan Community Council and had also consulted with Henry Rankin, a senior Ngarrendjeri Elder, in November 1989 this was prior to the planning permission for the bridge being granted on condition of additional consultation.
 In the Federal Court hearing in 1994, Wendy Chapman gave evidence that the page of the letter setting out these additional consultation requirements was missing from the Minister's letter she had received (the same recommendations were also included in an assessment sent to the Chapmans by the Department of Environment and Planning).
 She also stated her belief that as no skeletal remains had been found, no further consultation was required.

 Government assistance

 The Hindmarsh Island marina was at this time losing money and the Chapmans were in financial difficulties due to the failure of another marina project they had built at Wellington.
 They could not afford to construct the bridge themselves so they approached the State Government for assistance.

 Beneficial Finance, a subsidiary of the state owned State Bank of South Australia, had supplied the financing for the marina development.
 By 1990 it was obvious that the State Bank was having financial difficulties and The State Labor government led by Premier John Bannon was anxious to protect Beneficial's large investment in the Chapman's projects.
 The government was also under pressure for a series of major projects it had promised that had never eventuated so the bridge project was also seen as likely to be the only major success Labor would be able to claim for the next election.

-The State government made a deal with the Chapmans.
+The state government made a deal with the Chapmans.
 Binalong would pay up front for the bridge to be built.
-Then the State government would reimburse Binalong for half of the cost of construction, up to a limit of $3 million.
+Then the state government would reimburse Binalong for half of the cost of construction, up to a limit of $3 million.